Company or Employee Business Vehicle Ownership

-For the owner, the cost of the car as a business asset and the costs for business use of the car are both fully deductible from business taxes.
-For the employee, the cost of the car as an asset is not deductible (even for interest expenses on a car loan).
-The cost of business driving expenses is reported on Schedule A of Form 1040, but these costs are only deductible if they are greater than 2% of adjusted gross income.
+For the owner, the cost of the vehicle as a business asset and the costs for use of the car are both fully deductible from business taxes.
+For the employee, the cost of the car as an asset is not deductible—nor are the interest expenses of the car loan.

 Benefits of Business Ownership of the Vehicle

-- If the business owns the car, personal use of the car by the employee must be documented and the company must report personal use as taxable compensation on the employee's W-2.
+If the business owns the car, personal use of the car must be documented.
+The company must report personal use by an employee—as an example, they drive the car to and from work—as taxable compensation on the employee's W-2.

 Benefits of Employee Ownership of the Vehicle

-- If you use the car for business purposes and you are reimbursed by your business for these expenses, you cannot also take tax deductions for the expenses on your personal tax return.
+If an employee uses their car for business reasons and they are reimbursed by the company for expenses, the employee cannot also take a tax deduction.
 Only un-reimbursed business expenses may be deductible.

 In general, having the business own the car allows more deductions, such as depreciation.
 Most of these deductions are not available to individual employees on their personal tax returns, but there may be specific instances when employee ownership of a car or truck for business use is advantageous.